 Begin by making sure the list you’re trying to grow has plenty of front doors – on your website, in your emails and anywhere else you interact with your customers or members.
 And then remember that the people in the best position to help you grow your audience are the people already on it, so give them a reason to spread the word (and the signup link) for you.
 Here are a few ideas to get you started:

 Link to your signup screen every chance you get.

-Once you’ve got the signup screen looking and working just like you want it to, make sure you link to it from your web site and any other logical place.
+Once you’ve got the signup screen looking and working just like you want it to, make sure you link to it from your website and any other logical place.
 And remember that in addition to having the sign-up link at the bottom of your email campaigns, sometimes it’s a good idea to feature it near the top, too.
-(You can link to your signup just like you would any web page or URL – to find that URL go the Your Signup Forms section at the bottom of the main Audience screen, then click the arrow for the drop down menu to the right of the name of the signup screen you want to link to.)

 Add your signup link to your day-to-day email signature.